-Whether it’s realistic suspense, like the Seven Deadly Sins series, or something with a hint of supernatural, like my upcoming Mortician Murders, I’m on a quest to know the why behind the crime.
+Whether it’s realistic suspense, like The Seven Deadly Sins series, or something with a hint of supernatural and a dash of humor, like The Mortician Murders, I’m on a quest to know the why behind the crime.
 As an optimist, I believe the better we understand what drives us, the better our lives will be.
 Even if that means taking a walk on the dark side from time to time.

 What you’ll always find in a Greta Boris book:

 Characters that seem like people you’ve met.
 They may be likeable or annoying, kind or evil, outrageous or dull, but they’ll feel real, even the ghosts.

 Unexpected twists and hidden things.
 What’s the point in reading a book if you already know everything that’s going to happen?

 Atmospheric settings.
 I set most of my stories in Orange County, California, in wealthy beach towns, historic missions, haunted trails, and graveyards.